 By Symphanie Horsford on Jun 20, 2022 @ 10:00 AM

-The eyes are the window to the soul.
-But they can also be an indicator for underlying vision problems.
-Nystagmus, or dancing eyes, is a vision condition characterized by repetitive, uncontrolled movements, such as shaking.
-Directionally, the shaking can vary moving vertically, horizontally, rotationally, or even jerking after drifting to one side, along with having different degrees of speed, frequency, and noticeability.
+Nystagmus, or dancing eyes, is a unique vision condition.
+It is characterized by repetitive, uncontrolled movements, such as shaking.
+This can occur vertically, horizontally, rotationally, or even with jerking after drifting to one side.
+It also can have different degrees of speed, frequency, and noticeability.
 While nystagmus itself is not a diagnosis, it can reveal signs of underlying diseases and related vision problems.
 But what is the cause of nystagmus, and can it be treated?
-Here’s what you need to know:
+Here is what you need to know.

 Different Forms of Nystagmus

 - Infantile - Most often develops by 2 to 3 months of age.